josefjadrny/js-chess-engine/README.md

 Board configuration could be described by JSON Object or FEN.

 #### JSON
-This could be handy for modern application, where is a state represented by an Object (like in React, Redux,...).
+This can be handy for modern application, where is a state represented by an Object (like in React, Redux,...).
 You can easily merge returned state with your app state and get a new updated chessboard.